Damzus/MoneyChanger/readme.md

-# Joke Explainer
+# Multilingual Money Changer

-Joke Explainer is a simple web application built with Streamlit that allows users to input a joke and receive an explanation for it using the OpenAI GPT model.
+Multilingual Money Changer is a simple web application built with Streamlit that allows users to input a joke and receive an explanation for it using the OpenAI GPT model.
 The app aims to help users understand the nuances of humor and the craft of joke-telling.

 ## Features